c4arl0s/OxfordGuideToEnglishGrammar/README.md

 You're in trouble, my friend.
 Sarah, what are you doing?
 Come on everybody, let's go!

+# 13 And and or.

+1. We can link two or more phrases with and or or.
+Here are some examples with noun phrases.

+The man and the woman were waiting.
+The man, the woman and the child were waiting.
+Wednesday or Thursday would be all right.
+Wednesday, Thursday or Friday would be all right.

+And or or usually comes only once, before the last item.

+2. We can use and and or with other kinds of words and phrases.

+It was a cold and windy day. (adjective)
+He waited fifteen or twenty minutes. (number)
+The work went smoothly, quietly and very efficiently. (adverb phrase)

+Note
+a We can use two adjectives together without a linking word, e.g. a cold, windy day. • 202 b We can use two complements or two adverbials with and or or even if they are different kinds of phrase, such as an adjective and noun phrase.
+   The book has becomefamous and a best-seller.
+We can meet here or in town.
+   The hotel was quiet and well back from the road.

+3. Compare these two sentences.

+He stole a hat and a coat.
+He stole a hat and coat.

+In the first sentence and links two noun phrases (a hat, a coat);
+in the second it links two nouns (hat, coat).
+The second sentence suggests that there is a link between the two items, that they belong together.
+   He stole a hat and a typewriter. (not linked)
+   He stole a cup and saucer. (belonging together)

+Note
+a And, or (and but) can link verb phrases and also whole clauses. • 243 b For or in questions, • 31.

 # 3. [Statements, questions, imperatives and exclamations](https://github.com/c4arl0s/OxfordGuideToEnglishGrammar#sentence-and-text)
 # 4. [Questions and answers](https://github.com/c4arl0s/OxfordGuideToEnglishGrammar#sentence-and-text)
 # 5. [Leaving out and replacing words](https://github.com/c4arl0s/OxfordGuideToEnglishGrammar#sentence-and-text)